nestybox/sysbox-runc/README.md

 ## Introduction

-`sysbox-runc` is a fork of the OCI runc, modified for running containers that enhance regular Docker containers in two ways:
+`sysbox-runc` is a fork of the OCI runc, modified for running system containers.

-* It expands the types of programs that can run within the container.

-* It hardens the isolation of the container from the rest of the system.

-Refer to the [Sysbox repo](https://github.com/nestybox/sysbox) for more detailed info on Sysbox.
+Refer to the [Sysbox repo](../README.md) for more detailed info on Sysbox.

 ## Dependencies